ArcNLET-Py/ArcNLET-Py/docs/UserManual/transport.rst

 ----------------------

 -  **Solution type:** The form of the Domenico solution to use.
-The available options are:\
+The available options are:

-   a. **DomenicoRobbinsSS2D**: The two-dimensional, steady-state Domenico
+   a. **DomenicoRobbinsSS2D:** The two-dimensional, steady-state Domenico
       solution without decay (i.e., denitrification).
 This is a legacy method, and it is retained for understanding the impact of denitrification.
-This solution should not be used for OSTDS modeling because denitrification is always expected to occur.\
+This solution should not be used for OSTDS modeling because denitrification is always expected to occur.

-   b. **DomenicoRobbinsSSDecay2D**: The two-dimensional, steady-state
+   b. **DomenicoRobbinsSSDecay2D:** The two-dimensional, steady-state
       Domenico solution with decay.
-This solution should always be used.\
+This solution should always be used.

 -  **Plume warping control point spacing [Cells]:** This parameter is used to warp the plume to specific flow paths.
 It specifies the number of cells along the plume centerline (starting from the OSTDS location)